+Latest drilling resulted in a new zone of gold mineralization being discovered at the Sinter target.
+Hole BAX16-13 intersected 6.1 metres averaging 2.199 g/t Au beginning at 32 metres depth within a thicker interval of 32.0 metres averaging 0.880 g/t Au.
 Other holes in the target area intersected lower grades of gold mineralization at approximately the same horizon.
-Hole BAX-17-07, drilled in 2017, intersected 3.05 metres averaging 3.7 g/t Au beginning at 198.6 metre depth within a 9.14 metre interval of 1.38 g/t Au and is approximately 500 metres northwest of the Sinter zone.
+For example, Hole BAX-17-07 intersected 3.05 metres averaging 3.7 g/t Au beginning at 198.6 metre depth within a 9.14 metre interval of 1.38 g/t Au and is approximately 500 metres northwest of the Sinter zone.
 Geophysical evidence suggests this hole may overlie a mineralized intrusion and more work is planned to further develop this prospective portion of the property.